leseryn/biotest/lecture/topic5.rst

-Topic 05.
+topic 05.
 MSA approximation algorithm
 ==========================================
 | **The variation of the algorithms, which one is better?**
 | **​PRESENTATION2: MAFFT**